singh1114/pythonprogramming/_posts/2020-10-23-monitor-your-internet-with-python.md

     [38.66, 38.79, 38.79, 31.99, 38.96]
 ```

 So now we are parsing our data!
-The next(csvfile) essentially skipss the row of headers (that were for our benefit only, not python's).
+The `next(csvfile)` essentially skips the row of headers (that were for our benefit only, not python's).
 Now we come on to using matplotlib which I am by no standards and expert on.
 [Their documentation](https://matplotlib.org) is _extensive_.

 ```python
 plt.figure(30, 30)